DataFire/OneDB/README.md

 OneDB is an open-source Backend-as-a-Service, similar to [Firebase](https://firebase.google.com/).
 Anyone can host a OneDB instance, and end-users can decide where to store their data.

-This means end-users have complete control and ownership over their data, while developers can create cloud-enabled applications for free.
+This means end-users have complete control and ownership over their data.

+OneDB takes care of authentication, data validation, and storage, so you can focus on building great user experiences.
+And by utilizing the existing network of OneDB instances, you can deploy your app for free, forever.

+We provide a OneDB instance at `one-db.datafire.io` which is free for developers.
+End-users can store up to 10MB of data before getting charged.

 You can
 [read more about OneDB](https://medium.com/@bbrennan/announcing-onedb-a-platform-for-federated-apps-bc3cc7ff86e6),